 Fire Insurance Examples

 In a fire breakout on November 5, 2022, in an apartment building in Manhattan, two were critical, and dozens were injured.
 The cause was faulty lithium batteries that started the fire at the 20th-floor apartment.

 Considering this scenario, suppose the person living on the 20th floor has fire insurance.
 Thus, they can easily cover all damage-related expenses.
-However, if there was no such insurance in place, they might have to suffer the loss and bear the liability expenses for others’ injuries.
+However, if no such insurance was in place, they might suffer the loss and bear the liability expenses for others’ injuries.